-everythingo raft down the river the day.
+On shore once again, we prepared everything to raft down the river the following day.
 That night, I reached my breaking point.
-When I woke the morning, I walked up the river a ways.
-I was angry and tired, and didn’t want to see anybodyIn my mind I was thinkingf anybody says a word to me right now, I take a swing at him with my ice axe
+When I woke the next morning, I walked up the river a ways.
+I was angry and tired, and didn’t want to see anybody.
+In my mind I was thinking, “If anybody says a word to me right now, I’ll take a swing at him with my ice axe.”

-What had totally was that the day before, Hans and I had swum across the riverHans I looked over at the other guys.
-There was one of them his toenails.
-He didn’t even look up to see if we
+What had totally set me off was that the day before, when Hans and I had swum across the river and Hans had had his close call underwater I looked over at the other guys once we made it to shore.
+There was one of them cutting his toenails.
+He didn’t even look up to see if we had drowned.
+Obviously we were all exhausted and beyond the normal stage of caring, but that really pissed me off.

 Another time I had problems with the same guy.
-I unpacked my packout came some stuff that wasn’t mine.
-All of a sudden this guy “What you doing with my socks?”
-Well I sure as hell didn’t put his socks in my pack.
+As I unpacked my pack, out came some stuff that wasn’t mine.
+All of a sudden this guy yells, “What you doing with my socks?”
+Well, I sure as hell didn’t put his socks in my pack.
+I unknowingly carried his stuff up the hill for him and then he made it out like I had stolen it.

-Anyway, we had the two rubber dinghies.
+Anyway, we finally had the two rubber dinghies ready to go.
 Using the air mattresses we slept on and our skis, we decided to make two more rafts.
 We piled all the equipment on the new rafts and tied it down.
-Then we hung the equipment rafts behind each of the dinghies and started down the riverwo in one raft and two in the other.
-One reason that the Head ki ompany had lent us the skis was to test them at high speeds.
-Well, the fastest those skis went on the trip was down that whitewater.
+Then we hung the equipment rafts behind each of the dinghies and started down the river, two of us in one raft and two in the other.
+The two left had to walk along the shore.
+One reason that the Head Ski Company had lent us the skis was to test them at high speeds.
+Well, the fastest those skis went on the entire trip was down that whitewater.

-After rafting for a distance, Hans’ raft puncture.
+After rafting for a distance, Hans’s raft was punctured.
 A ski had penetrated his dinghy and he had a flood right in the middle of the river.
 We made it to the side just in time, but the dinghy was useless.
 So we tied the two equipment rafts together to form one large raft and then tied that to the one remaining dinghy.
-Smylie and I rafted down, dinghy in the front and the large raft trailing behindor at least that was the idea.
+Smylie and I rafted down, dinghy in the front and the large raft trailing behind—or at least that was the idea.
 None of us had much idea about river rafting.

-The rest of the guys had to walk the remaining out.
+The rest of the guys had to walk the remaining sixty-five kilometres out.
 Luckily, they found a mining road fairly early on, so the going got a lot easier for them and they made great time.
 The problem was we had run out of food by that point and were all very hungry.